 Despite being 37 years of age, Hunter played in every single regular season game (82) for the Caps that year and every single playoff game as well (21).
 He scored eight goals and 18 assists for 26 points that regular season.
 Of the 103 total games he played that year, one game is the most important to our story.

 On Jan.
 9, 1998 in a Washington 4-1 win over the Philadelphia Flyers, Hunter picked up three assists in the third period to lead his team to victory.
-First a primary assist on the ultimate game-winner by Bondra.
+First a primary assist on the eventual game-winner by Bondra.
 Then a secondary assist on Mark Tinordi’s goal less than a minute later.
 Finally, a primary assist on a goal from fellow tough guy Craig Berube with under two minutes remaining in the game.
 What makes those three assists so important?
 Well, they were the 998th, 999th, and 1,000th points of Hunter’s career.

 At the time that he scored his 1,000th, Hunter had already accumulated 3,408 penalty minutes.